moveworks/confluence-plugin/README.md

 # Confluence Plugin

 The moveworks_search plugin for Confluence Server or Data Center editions provides users and group permission for a given space id.
-Along with this the API returns Instance Info (version number) and Plugin Info (version number)
+The API also returns Instance Info (version number) and Plugin Info (version number).

 ## Installation